University of the Philippines College of Engineering: Melchor Hall

-Melchor Hall, the current main building of the University of the Philippines Diliman College of Engineering is the work of Architect Cesar Concio.
-His other notable other works are the Church of the Risen Lord inside the UP campus, the Palma Hall (College of Social Sciences and Philosophy building), the Insular Life building and the Children's Hospital, among others.
+Melchor Hall, the current main building of the University of the Philippines Diliman College of Engineering, is the work of Architect Cesar Concio.
+His other notable works are the Church of the Risen Lord inside the UP campus, the Palma Hall (College of Social Sciences and Philosophy building), the Insular Life building and the Children's Hospital, among others.

 The building is heavily influenced by the Bauhaus school of design and the challenge of building design without frills.
 It is a long horizontal, five-story reinforced concrete building designed in planar forms tempered with Filipino design expression.
 Internal spaces flow rather than being rigidly boxed.

 Melchor Hall is a symmetrical structure which is divided into two wings by an imposing central section.
 This large rectangular three-story-high portal serves as the main entrance of the building.
 An equally imposing concrete stairway terminates at the portal, flanked by 2 plain columns that soar three stories high.

 Each wing of the structure features continuous open balconies on each floor which serve as single-loaded corridors to the classrooms.
 The architectural design creates well-ventilated, naturally lighted classrooms.
 Stairs that service the five floors are wide with comfortable treads and risers.
 Structural members are in all honesty defined on both the exterior and interior of the building.
 There is a grid of discreet sun baffles at the west side of the entrance hall.